adobe/commerce-cif-connector/README.md

 ## Releases to Maven Central

-Releases are triggered by manually running `mvn release:prepare release:clean -Dskip-it` on the `master` branch in the **top-level folder** of this repository.
+Releases are triggered by manually running `mvn release: prepare release: clean -Dskip-it` on the `master` branch in the **top-level folder** of this repository.
 Once you choose the release and the next snapshot versions, this commits the change along with a release git tag like for example `cif-connector-reactor-x.y.z`.
 Note that the commits are not automatically pushed to the git repository, so you have some time to check your changes and then manually push them.
 The push then triggers a dedicated `CircleCI` build that performs the deployment of all the artifacts to Maven Central.

 Note that the `skip-it` property ensures that the integration tests sub-modules are not released.